pinpoint-apm/pinpoint-c-agent/DOC/PHP/Readme.md

        >  php.ini
         ```ini
         extension=pinpoint_php.so
-        ; Collector-agent's TCP address, ip,port:Collector-Agent's ip,port, please insure it consistent with the `PP_ADDRESS` of `Collector-Agent` in step2(Build Collector-Agent).
+        ; Collector-agent's TCP address, ip,port:Collector-Agent's ip,port, please ensure it consistent with the `PP_ADDRESS` of `Collector-Agent` in step2(Build Collector-Agent).
         pinpoint_php.CollectorHost=Tcp:ip:port
         pinpoint_php.SendSpanTimeOutMs=0 # 0 is recommanded
         ; request should be captured duing 1 second. < 0 means no limited